carolinesargent/sparcleqc/docs/getting_started.rst

     sparcle_qc.run_sparcle(user_options = inputs)

-The run function will return a dictionary containing a list of the number of atoms in the QM region, the number of atoms in the MM region, the charge of the QM region, and the charge of the MM region with a key for the complex, ligand, and protein during a supermolecular calculation and simply a single list for a SAPT calculation.

 Examples
 --------

-For more details on the inputs to sparcle_qc and example inputs, check out the :doc:`user_guide`.
+For more details on the inputs to Sparcle_QC and example inputs, check out the :doc:`user_guide`.